mosip/documentation/docs/MOSIP-Device-Service-Specification.md

     "serviceVersion": "Device service version",
-    "deviceSubId": ["Array of supported device sub Ids"], "callbackId": "Base URL to reach to the device", "digitalId": "Digital ID of the device",
-    "deviceCode": "A unique code given by MOSIP after successful registration", "specVersion": ["Array of supported MDS specification version"], "purpose": "Auth  or Registration or empty if not registered",
+    "deviceSubId": ["Array of supported device sub Ids"], "callbackId": "Base URL to reach to the device", "digitalId": "Unsigned Digital ID of the device", "deviceCode": "A unique code given by MOSIP after successful registration", "specVersion": ["Array of supported MDS specification version"], "purpose": "Auth  or Registration or empty if not registered",